jaydson/es7-async/README.md

 	console.log('Parallel promises >>>', data);
 });
 ```
-The fetch API is the new Ajax substitute.
-We have a lot of new features and a very nice API, promise-based:
+The [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is the new Ajax substitute.
+We have a lot of new features and a very nice promise-based API:
 ```javascript
 // Promises with the fetch API
 // Getting data